Solaria is one Tuscan winery that isn’t afraid to buck tradition, and it’s one you don’t want to miss.

 The Search for a Tuscan Winery

-Finding a Tuscan winery to visit isn’t anything like searching for the proverbial needle in the haystack – it’s more like looking for the hay itself.
+Wine tasting in Tuscany is a must-do excursion.
+And finding a Tuscan winery to visit isn’t anything like searching for the proverbial needle in the haystack – it’s more like looking for the hay itself.
 Wineries are everywhere in Tuscany.
 There are the several-hundred-year-old estates that literally litter the landscape; there’s a smaller amount of large, more industrial complexes that ship thousands of bottles all over the world.
 And on the land not already taken up by those two, the seemingly every owner of each little bed and breakfast, or “agritourismo,” has planted a few grapevines because, well, why not?
 This is Italy, after all.

 What is a far more difficult task is finding a winery that’s unique.
 Tradition runs deep in Italy, and most Tuscan wineries share the same traditions.
 You’ll find 90% of the same varietals at all of them (Chianti, Brunello, Rosso, etc.), depending on what wine region of Tuscany you’re in.
 Many of them offer homemade meats and breads and freshly pressed olive oil in addition to the wine.
 And they’re all beautiful.
 And while there’s nothing wrong with the generic Tuscan winery (absolutely NOTHING wrong, to be clear!), it’s notable when you stumble across a winery doing something different and non-traditional.